Commercial and environmental analysis

 Foam packaging and sustainability

-Sustainable foam packaging has long been a desire of many brands, manufacturers and packaging buyers.
+Sustainable foam packaging has long been a desire of many brands, manufacturers, and packaging buyers.

 Traditional foams use virgin plastics in their production and are inherently difficult to recycle.
-This is particularly true of one of the worst offenders, Expanded Polystyrene (EPS, or Styrofoam).
+This is particularly true of one of the word offenders, Expanded Polystyrene (EPS, or Styrofoam).
 Many businesses have long sought to find viable polystyrene alternatives.

 The launch of the UK Plastic Packaging Tax, which levies additional charges on plastic packaging with less than 30% recycled content, has also accelerated the need for more eco-friendly options.